Aasar-i-Shareef Pethmakhama: History

 It is managed by Jammu and Kashmir Waqf Board and protected by Jammu and Kashmir Police.

-Molvi Niyaz Hamdani Sahab is the one who is current authoritative person to display the holy relics given that he his forefathers had brought it to this place.
+Molvi Niyaz Hamdani Sahab is the one who is current authoritative person to display the relics given that he his forefathers had brought it to this place.

 Overview of Aasar-i-Shareef

 Aasar-i-Shareef Pethmakhama is very famous in all corners of Kashmir because in this village shahi Hamdan has prayed for about 2 months and also there is beard of Muhammad is kept in the building.
 Thousands of people come to Pethmakhama during Mehraj un-Nabi and Miladunnabi The Building at Aasar-i-Shareef holds congregations of Fridays and special occasions on Eid and other Islamic festivals.
 During the festivals like Shab-i Mehraj and Shab-i Milad a Mela is celebrated in and around the shrine whereby lot of artisans, craftsmen and traders come to sell their items to the devotees.
 The main attraction for the devotees is Tilla Munji, the famous Kashmiri snack and Paratha which they take along with as a blessing.